That-Cool-Coder/is-it-rick/README.md

 #### init_data_files.py

 Clear the data files if they exist and initiate them to the default values.
-This will DELETE ALL DATA so make sure actually intend to use it. (todo: add a confirm option before it deletes everthing)
+This will DELETE ALL DATA so make sure actually intend to use it.
+It does ask to make sure you actually want to delete the data.

 #### create_user.py